styfle/Basic-Wars/readme.md

 Beta Testing
 ------------
-If you would like to try out Basic Wars you can download the latest release on the pdownload page](https://github.com/styfle/Basic-Wars/downloads) and look for the biggest revision number (or newest date).
+If you would like to try out Basic Wars you can download the latest release on the [download page](https://github.com/styfle/Basic-Wars/downloads) and look for the biggest revision number (or newest date).

 For the bleeding edge code, you must first install the JDK so you can comiple the source code.
 To compile, first navigate to the source folder and run this command: